capnspacehook/taskmaster/README.md

 Because taskmaster interfaces directly with Task Scheduler COM objects, it allows you to do things you can't do with the Task Scheduler GUI or Powershell cmdlets.
 COM handler task actions can be viewed, manipulated, and created, more settings can be used when creating or modifying scheduled tasks, ect.
 Taskmaster exposes the full potential of Windows Scheduled Tasks in a clean, simple interface.

+# Documentation

+As I was researching the Task Scheduler COM interface more and more, I quickly realized just how complex and confusing all the different parts of Task Scheduler are.
+So I set out to concisely copy the documentation from MSDN into taskmaster, but also consolodate it and add information that is buried in the depths of MSDN.
+This should make using both taskmaster and the existing Task Scheduler tools easier, having a ton of information and links to Task Scheduler internals availible via GoDocs.
+If you find info that I missed, feel free to submit an issue or better yet open a PR :)

 # Install

 To expiriment with taskmaster, compile and run the example programs.